-The eucalyptus plant is beautiful and comes in many species.
+The eucalyptus plant is beautiful and comes from many species.
 The oil of eucalyptus has many uses as an essential oil, especially for treating allergies.

 Like peppermint and frankincense, eucalyptus has proven to be effective at reducing inflammation in the upper respiratory tract where many allergy sufferers experience symptoms.
 In this study, patients were treated with diffused eucalyptus for both bacterial infections and non-bacterial irritation in the chest and both groups experienced reduced inflammation!

-Good news for allergy sufferers!
+This is great news for an allergy sufferer!
 Additionally, treatment with eucalyptus showed reduced inflammation in the sinus.
 Coughing and sneezing due to allergies can be remedied with this amazing oil.

-You can even mix eucalyptus with oregano oil and peppermint oil for a lovely scent and a powerful mix of allergy-fighting ingredients!
+You can even make an essential oil blend with eucalyptus with oregano oil and peppermint oil for a lovely scent and a powerful mix of allergy-fighting ingredients!